machimocho/NodeJSChallenge/README.md

 ## Requirements

 This aplication needs **NodeJS** installed and an instance of **MongoDB** and **RabbitMQ**.
 I have configured a cloud instance of both for convenience.
 The string connection  of both instences is included in the *.env* files in the root and bot folders.
+In the web app I used JQuery and Bootstrap, getting both from online sources.

 ## Running the app